8 Signs You Might Be Undereating

 2. Weakened immune system

-Undereating and not eating a balanced duet can lead to our bodies not getting the essential nutrients it needs to maintain a healthy immune system and fight off colds and illnesses.
+Undereating and not eating a balanced diet can lead to our bodies not getting the essential nutrients it needs to maintain a healthy immune system and fight off colds and illnesses.
 It also means that colds may stick around for long as the body is already in a weakened state and doesn't have the strength to fight infections (2).

 3. Poor hair, skin and nail health